-Although the famous Bondi Tram has long since stopped running, Bondi Junction is also home to a bus interchange making access to the popular eastern beachside suburbs a simple proposition.
+Although the renowned Bondi Tram has long since stopped running, Bondi Junction is also home to a bus interchange making access to the popular eastern beachside suburbs a simple proposition.

-With many apartments in the suburb commanding million dollar views of Sydney Harbour Bridge and the majestic harbor and Opera House, the median apartment price in Bondi Junction has climbed to $700,000 in recent years.
+With many apartments in the suburb commanding million dollar views of the Sydney Harbour Bridge and the majestic harbor and Opera House, the median apartment price in Bondi Junction has climbed to $1.1 million in recent years.

 Bondi Junction is a great suburb for investors and homebuyers alike.
 With the population of Sydney growing so rapidly and the city’s traffic intensifying with each passing year, properties located close to transport hubs are becoming increasingly sought after, and in this regard Bondi Junction scores 10 out of 10.